WillChan789/GameCoLab/readme.md

 INSTRUCTIONS
 1. npm install in terminal to get node modules
-2. Host database and change db.js to correct info
+2. Host database and add .env  to correct info
 3. Host server online

 COMPONENTS WE ARE USING